wkdewey/religion-researcher/specs.md

 - [x] Include nested resource show or index (URL e.g. users/2/recipes)

-Texts nested within projects
+Texts and notes nested within projects

 - [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new)

-I included this, it will create a new text associated with a project
+I included this, it will create a new text associated with a project; also can create and edit a note associated with a project

 - [x] Include form display of validation errors (form URL e.g. /recipes/new)